 Quality Conversation involves what Chapman calls sympathetic dialogue, which occurs when “2 individuals share their experiences, thoughts, feelings, and desires in a friendly, uninterrupted context.”

-Chapman offers the following advice on how to practice sympathetic dialogue:
+Chapman offers the following advice

 - Make eye contact and pay attention to body language